Guide to Capital Markets Tribunal Proceedings

 The Tribunal can require a witness to testify by issuing a summons.
 A summons is a document requiring a person to attend before the Tribunal to testify and/or produce documents.
 Witnesses who are summoned are legally required to testify at the hearing.

-To request the issuance of a summons for a witness residing in Ontario, you must file a draft of the form in Appendix I of the Rules of Procedure and Forms.
-For more information, see Rule 26 of the Rules of Procedure and Forms.
+To request the issuance of a summons for a witness residing in Ontario, you must file a draft of the form in Appendix I of the Rules of Procedure.
+The summons must be delivered directly to the witness being summoned.
 The summons form cannot be used for witnesses who are not resident in Ontario.
-If you intend to call a witness who is not resident in Ontario, inform the Panel as soon as possible.

-Witnesses who have been summoned are required to be paid the same fees and allowances (also called “attendance money”) that are paid to a person summoned to attend before the Superior Court of Justice, as outlined in the Ontario Rules of Civil Procedure (for example, $50 per day plus travel allowances).
+Witnesses who have been summoned are required to be paid the same fees and allowances that are paid to a person summoned to attend before the Superior Court of Justice, as outlined in the Ontario Rules of Civil Procedure (for example, $50 per day plus travel allowances).
 The party calling the witness is responsible for paying the fees and allowances.

 I’m going to be a witness.
 What is the process for testifying at an in-person hearing?